-After his visit to a mesmerizing exhibition at Crystal Palace in London, William Dargan approached the Royal Dublin Society (RDS) in 1852 in hopes of creating his own incredible exhibition.
+After his visit to a mesmerizing exhibition at Crystal Palace in London, William Dargan approached the Royal Dublin Society (RDS) in 1852 with hopes of creating his own incredible exhibition.
 Thus, he founded the National Gallery of Ireland, home to some of the most incredible works of art and sculpture in the country.
-Located off Merrion Square, the National Gallery is just a 12-minute walk from The Morgan.
-Head to our offers page before booking your stay to see our full range of packages.
+Located off Merrion Square, the National Gallery is just a 12-minute walk from The Morgan Hotel.
+Head to our special offers page before booking your stay, to see our full range of packages.

 Admission to the permanent collection is free to the public, though entry into certain exhibitions will require booking.
-You can book a guided tour of the collection or take some time out of your Dublin break to wander the galleries.
-Tickets for specialist exhibitons can be booked in advance or at the museum.
+You can book a guided tour of the collection, or take some time out of your Dublin break to wander the galleries.
+Tickets for specialist exhibitions can be booked in advance, or at the museum.
 If you need help booking, don't hesitate to ask our reception team.
-If you find yourself needing some refreshments during your visit, the Gallery Café serves breakfast and light lunch options, as well as tea, coffee & cakes throughout normal gallery hours.
+If you find yourself needing some refreshments during your visit, the Gallery Café serves breakfast and light lunch options, as well as tea, coffee & cakes, throughout normal gallery hours.

 Shutdown of the galleries begins 15 minutes before closing time.

-Learn more about the history behind the artwork through a free tour or take one of the guided and special themed tours throughout the year.
-Visit the what's on page to see what events are planned for the future.
+Learn more about the history behind the artwork through a free tour, or take one of the guided speciality tours throughout the year.
+Visit their 'what's on' page to see what events are planned for the future.

-Be sure to visit The National Gallery's website to see what exhibitions will be on during your stay.
+Be sure to visit The National Gallery's website to see what exhibitions will be on during your visit to the city.

 Please refer to the National Gallery of Irelands website for the most up to date information on pricing and opening hours.